 Acadia Multi-Sport Tour

-Day 1 Hiking Acadia Mountain
+Day 1 First Steps into Acadia

 • Today’s Activity: hike 2.5 miles | elevation gain 500 ft